vsummet/cms230notes/labs/lab1-intro-to-cli-mimir.md

 5. When you submit your code, Mimir will run your code against some testcases that I write.
 This is a hallmark of *test driven development* which is common in industry.
 You (as a developer) write code, but that code must pass testcases written by other departments (often QA or Testing) before it can be incorporated into the larger code base.

 Click the green Submit button at the top your Mimir window.
 Choose the assignment you wish to submit your work to (in this case "Lab1").
 Then select the `lab1.c` file to submit.
 You should see a popup which says "Submission Successful" and an option to view your submission.
 Click View.
 You'll then be taken to a window which shows your submission and the results of the testcase run.
 In this case, your file should **FAIL** the testcases (shown in red on the right hand side of the window).
-Click on the name of a failing testcase (say, `sumTo(10)`) to receive more information.
+Click on the name of a failing testcase (say, `sum_to(10)`) to receive more information.

 When you look at the output of a failing testcase, there are two crucial pieces of information.

 In the "testcase input" box, you should see:

 ```
-int num = sumTo(10);
+int num = sum_to(10);
 munit_assert_int(num, ==, 20);
 ```

 This is the actual code I wrote for the testcase.
-You can see that I call the function you wrote (`sumTo`), store the returned value in a variable (`num`) and then feed that value into the `munit_assert_int` function.
+You can see that I call the function you wrote (`sum_to`), store the returned value in a variable (`num`) and then feed that value into the `munit_assert_int` function.
 This function tests to see if a comparison holds true or not.
 In this case, it checks whether the result of your function (stored in `num`) is equal to (the operator that is the middle argument) to the value 20 (the correct answer).
 A one-line way to write this testcase would be:

 ```
-munit_assert_int(sumTo(10), ==, 20);
+munit_assert_int(sum_to(10), ==, 20);
 ```

 Further down in the testcase window, you'll see the "Your code's output" box.
 You should see something like: